ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Resolver's TLS certificate SAN field.
-A DNS forwarder which already acts as a comletely blind forwarder MAY choose to forward these queries when the operator expects that this does not apply, either because the operator knows the upstream resolver does have the forwarder's IP address or that the operator expects clients of the unencrypted resolver to use the SVCB information opportunistically.
+A DNS forwarder which already acts as a comletely blind forwarder MAY choose to forward these queries when the operator expects that this does not apply, either because the operator knows the upstream resolver does have the forwarder's IP address in its TLS certificate's SAN field or that the operator expects clients of the unencrypted resolver to use the SVCB information opportunistically.

 Operators who choose to forward queries for "resolver.arpa" upstream should note that client behavior is never guaranteed and use of DDR by a resolver does not